 5 Magnificent Middle East Species

-We truly hope that each of you thoroughly enjoyed reading, and hopefully learning from, this article we’ve written about these 5 Magnificent Middle East Species.
-It’s also our sincere hope that doing so has left you with either a new or renewed appreciation for such wonders of Nature.
+We hope that each of you thoroughly enjoyed reading, and hopefully learning from, this article we’ve written about these 5 Magnificent Middle East Species.
+It’s also our hope that doing so has left you with either a new or renewed appreciation for such wonders of Nature.

 Unfortunately, many of their kindred around the world now find themselves facing strong threats to their continued existence as a species.
 Many of those dangers, in fact, stem from the actions of mankind.
 We must do all we can to protect and preserve them all.